Rubberazer/JETGPIO/README.md

  HOW TO:

-    You will find code examples to learn how to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples written in C++.
+    You will find code examples to learn how to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples ready to compile in C++.
 To compile the examples you will find instructions in the comment section at the top of each of the example files

     'jetgpio_example.c' & 'jetgpio_example.cpp' show how to setup and use any of the pins as Inputs/Outputs,